baijianyang/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Dr. Yang has a diverse skill set in computing.
 He was the lead author of two books on Windows Phone Programming and holds a number of industry certifications such as CISSP, MCSE, and Six Sigma Black Belt.
 Dr. Yang was a board member of the Association of Technology, Management, and Applied Engineering (ATMAE) from 2014-2016.
 He was a member of IEEE Cybersecurity Initiative Steering Committee and the project lead of IEEE Try-CybSI from 2015 to 2017.
-He is currently serving as the Faculty Champion of Purdue Polytechnic Research Impact Areas in Holistic Safety & Security and he is a University Faculty Scholar at Purdue University.
+He is currently serving as a Senior Faculty Fellow of Purdue Polytechnic Research Impact Areas and he is a University Faculty Scholar at Purdue University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.